 CS253 Lab 1: Running Commands

 For lab 1, you must log into isoptera (if you don't have an account on isoptera, let me know and I will make you one).
-Once on isoptera, create a text file named "lab1" in your home directory, and enter the answers to the following questions into the file.
+Once on isoptera, create a directory called "cs253" in your home directory, and a file called "lab1".
+Enter the answers to the following questions into the file.
 You may want to open up a second shell on isoptera so you can find the answers while your text file is open.
 To do this, launch putty again if you're using Windows, or open another terminal if you're using OSX or Linux.

 Create the text file like this (feel free to use a different text editor if you like):